dev-mev/php-exercise/readme.md

 The `areaOf()` method should accept a string argument containing a RegID.
 It should search through its configuration to figure out what area the faculty with that RegID belongs to.
-It should return the string name (abbreviation) of the college area.
+It should return the string name (abbreviation) of the college Area.

-Faculty are just associated with a single area, provided configuration will follow that rule.
+Faculty are just associated with a single Area, provided configuration will follow that rule.

 If the RegID does not show up in the configuration, `areaOf()` should return